Dickinson, Texas: Government and infrastructure

+The National Weather Service Houston/Galveston Office and the Galveston Office of Emergency Management share a facility in League City; the facility has a Dickinson postal address.

 Education

 Public schools

 Most of Dickinson is a part of the Dickinson Independent School District.
 Some of it is a part of the Santa Fe Independent School District.

-The following schools serve the Dickinson ISD portion:
+These schools serve the Dickinson ISD portion: